-- Community Practice Meetings Thursdays at 7 pm
+- General Community Mindfulness Practice Meetings Thursdays 7 pm

-- Mindful Attitude Adjustment Tuesdays (except 2nd) at 5:45 pm
+- Mindful Attitude Adjustment Tuesdays (except 2nd) 5:45 pm

-- Recovery Friendly Ashtanga Yoga Thursdays at 5:45 pm
+- Recovery Friendly Ashtanga Yoga Thursdays 5:45 pm

 It is said that geese fly together in formation and that the lead goose makes the flying easier for the others, and each goose in front of the other also helps the geese behind – and they all take turns.
 I think [a practice community] is a lot like that – when we sit together, our presence together creates a slipstream for others – to support their practice and our practice together.
 It is mutually beneficial – and a field seems to be created… it’s palpable.
 Imagine aligning all of our energetic focus – that has to do something to the energy within a room… – Anonymous Commenter

 MAM offers weekly practice meetings guided by trained mindfulness teachers.
 Gentle mindful movement and a variety of guided meditations and stillness practices are offered.
 Participants are invited to wear comfortable clothing and bring a yoga mat and meditation cushion.
 Props, folding chairs and a limited supply of mats are also available on location.Your first visit with us is FREE – we just ask that you please please preregister to save your spot and sign the waiver form online.